apache/drill/_docs/data-sources-and-file-formats/040-parquet-format.md

 The default block size is 536870912 bytes.

 ### Type Mapping
 The high correlation between Parquet and SQL data types makes reading Parquet files effortless in Drill.
 Writing to Parquet files takes more work than reading.
-Because SQL does not support all Parquet data types, to prevent Drill from inferring a type other than one you want, use the [cast function] (/docs/sql-functions) Drill offers more liberal casting capabilities than SQL for Parquet conversions if the Parquet data is of a logical type.
+Because SQL does not support all Parquet data types, to prevent Drill from inferring a type other than one you want, use the [cast function] ({{ site.baseurl }}/docs/sql-functions) Drill offers more liberal casting capabilities than SQL for Parquet conversions if the Parquet data is of a logical type.

 The following general process converts a file from JSON to Parquet:

 * Create or use an existing storage plugin that specifies the storage location of the Parquet file, mutability of the data, and supported file formats.
 * Take a look at the JSON data.
 * Create a table that selects the JSON file.
-* In the CTAS command, cast JSON string data to corresponding [SQL types](/docs/json-data-model/data-type-mapping).
+* In the CTAS command, cast JSON string data to corresponding [SQL types]({{ site.baseurl }}/docs/json-data-model/data-type-mapping).

 ### Example: Read JSON, Write Parquet
 This example demonstrates a storage plugin definition, a sample row of data from a JSON file, and a Drill query that writes the JSON input to Parquet output.